3.5 mg powder for solution for injectionPRESCRIBING INFORMATION

 Other side effects include: tumour lysis syndrome, pulmonary hypertension, pancytopenia, anaphylactic shock/reaction, hearing impaired (up to and inc deafness), cardiovascular disorder (inc cardiogenic shock), pulmonary embolism, acute respiratory distress syndrome, colitis (inc clostridium difficile), hepatic failure.

-Multiple Myeloma: cardiac failure, Posterior Reversible Encephalopathy Syndrome, acute diffuse infiltrative pulmonary disorders, autonomic neuropathy, sepsis, herpes virus infection, meningitis, meningoencephalitis herpetic, Epstein-Barr virus infection, neoplasm malignant, leukaemia plasmacytic, mycosis fungoides, neoplasm benign, lymphadenopathy, febrile neutropenia, thrombocytopenic purpura, hypersensitivity, type III immune complex mediated reaction, Cushing's syndrome, mental disorder, suicidal ideation, psychotic disorder, haemorrhage intracranial, peripheral sensory motor neuropathy, encephalopathy, neurotoxicity, cerebral haemorrhage, seizure disorders, paralysis, coma, eye haemorrhage, optic neuropathy, different degrees of visual impairment, cardiac tamponade, cardio-pulmonary arrest, cardiac fibrillation, arrhythmia, tachycardia, angina pectoris, pericarditis, cardiomyopathy, ventricular dysfunction, atrial flutter, myocardial infarction, atrioventricular block, torsade de pointes, angina unstable, cardiac valve disorders, sinus arrest, cerebrovascular accident, deep vein thrombosis, thrombophlebitis, phlebitis, vasculitis, peripheral embolism, pulmonary alveolar haemorrhage, bronchospasm, wheezing, respiratory failure, apnoea, haemoptysis, respiratory alkalosis, throat tightness, pancreatitis, haematemesis, gastro-intestinal obstruction, enteritis, megacolon, peritonitis, gastrointestinal ulceration & perforation, hepatotoxicity, hepatitis, cholestatis, hepatic haemorrhage, acute febrile neutrophilic dermatosis, toxic skin eruption, toxic epidermal necrolysis, Stevens-Johnson syndrome, purpura, erythema multiforme, myopathies, rhabdomyolysis, renal failure, urinary retention, oliguria, death, multi-organ failure, ECG abnormality.
+Multiple Myeloma: cardiac failure, Posterior Reversible Encephalopathy Syndrome, acute diffuse infiltrative pulmonary disorders, autonomic neuropathy, sepsis, herpes virus infection, meningitis, meningoencephalitis herpetic, Epstein-Barr virus infection, neoplasm malignant, leukaemia plasmacytic, mycosis fungoides, neoplasm benign, lymphadenopathy, febrile neutropenia, thrombotic microangiopathy (including thrombocytopenic purpura), hypersensitivity, type III immune complex mediated reaction, Cushing's syndrome, mental disorder, suicidal ideation, psychotic disorder, haemorrhage intracranial, peripheral sensory motor neuropathy, encephalopathy, neurotoxicity, cerebral haemorrhage, seizure disorders, paralysis, coma, Guillain-Barré syndrome, demyelinating polyneuropathy, eye haemorrhage, optic neuropathy, different degrees of visual impairment, cardiac tamponade, cardio-pulmonary arrest, cardiac fibrillation, arrhythmia, tachycardia, angina pectoris, pericarditis, cardiomyopathy, ventricular dysfunction, atrial flutter, myocardial infarction, atrioventricular block, torsade de pointes, angina unstable, cardiac valve disorders, sinus arrest, cerebrovascular accident, deep vein thrombosis, thrombophlebitis, phlebitis, vasculitis, peripheral embolism, pulmonary alveolar haemorrhage, bronchospasm, wheezing, respiratory failure, apnoea, haemoptysis, respiratory alkalosis, throat tightness, pancreatitis, haematemesis, gastro-intestinal obstruction, enteritis, megacolon, peritonitis, gastrointestinal ulceration & perforation, hepatotoxicity, hepatitis, cholestatis, hepatic haemorrhage, acute febrile neutrophilic dermatosis, toxic skin eruption, toxic epidermal necrolysis, Stevens-Johnson syndrome, purpura, erythema multiforme, myopathies, rhabdomyolysis, renal failure, urinary retention, oliguria, death, multi-organ failure, ECG abnormality.

 MCL: hepatitis B infection, bronchopneumonia, autonomic nervous system imbalance, vertigo, pneumonitis pulmonary oedema (inc acute).